bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 You had kind of a mix of pools.
 You had some protocols like GBT that came along that allowed it.
 And that's kind of gone by the wayside, as we have Foundry and Antpool and friends, if you've seen the other talk over there, well over 50% of the network.
-But I basically created Datum, the protocol, the gateway, and the server kind of from scratch over the last year.
+But I basically created DATUM, the protocol, the gateway, and the server kind of from scratch over the last year.
 And it's worked out pretty well.
-So what is a Datum?
+So what is a DATUM?
-Datum is an acronym, because I love acronyms, for Decentralized Alternative Templates for Universal Mining.
+DATUM is an acronym, because I love acronyms, for Decentralized Alternative Templates for Universal Mining.
 And the idea behind it is to make a protocol that is just for decentralized mining.
 It's not for just pointing your miners at a pool and calling it a day.
 You have to do the work.